 Within our new Learning Platform where the ONS Courses are hosted, you will notice that we now refer to CNE as NCPD.
-This is primarily just a change in terminology.
-The American Nurses Credentialing Center (ANCC) is changing the term continuing nursing education (CNE) to nursing continuing professional development (NCPD).
+This is primarily change in terminology.
+The American Nurses Credentialing Center (ANCC) has changed the term continuing nursing education (CNE) to nursing continuing professional development (NCPD).
 Instead of earning CNE, nurses will earn NCPD.
 Contact hours will continue to be the measure of credit earned.
 So, 1 hour of CNE is equal to 1 hour of NCPD.
-You will continue to see and be informed of this change on ONS communications in the coming months.

-The American Nurses Credentialing Center, or ANCC, is the primary accrediting body for continuing education in nursing.
-ONS has been accredited by ANCC as a provider of continuing education in nursing for over 30 years.
-ANCC has decided to change from CNE to NCPD to use the same language that is used throughout the specialty of nursing professional development.
-ANCC requires all accredited providers begin using the new language within the next year.
+The American Nurses Credentialing Center, or ANCC, is the primary accrediting body for continuing education in nursing and ONS has been accredited by ANCC as a provider of continuing education in nursing for over 30 years.
+NCPD is the same language used throughout the specialty of nursing professional development.

-When nurses complete an educational activity, they will earn a certificate stating,
+When nurses complete an educational activity, they earn a certificate stating,

-“The Oncology Nursing Society is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.“
+“The Oncology Nursing Society is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.“

-Instead of earning CNE, the nurse will earn NCPD.
+Instead of earning CNE, nurses now earn NCPD.
 Contact hours will continue to be the measure of credit earned.

 60 minutes = 1 contact hour of NCPD = 1 contact hour of CNE

-Yes, ANCC has given organizations over a year to complete this transition, so ONCC expects nurses to enter both CNE and NCPD into their logs.
+Yes, the transition to NCPD took place in 2019-2020.
+ONCC anticipates nurses will enter both CNE and NCPD into their logs.
 There is no difference between the two.